lukcic/devops/AWS/SysAdmin/StorageAdvanced.md

 resize2fs
 xfs_growfs

+### Moving volumes
+From one AZ to another:
+* take a snapshot
+* create AMI from the Snapshot
+* launch new EC2 instance in desired AZ

+From one Region to another:
+* take a snapshot
+* create AMI from the Snapshot
+* copy AMI to another region
+* launch new EC2 instance in desired region from copied AMI

 ### Snapshots

 Amazon Data Lifecycle Manager - automate the creation, retention and deletion of EBS snapshots and EBS-backed AMIs.
 Schedule backups, cross-account snapshot copies, delete outdating backups.
 Uses resource tags.